-6.5.14 Tender committee recommendations/report
+7.5.14 Tender committee recommendations/report

-All formalities as per DFPRT to be followed prior to placement of proposal before purchase committee for recommendation of rates.
+All formalities as per DFPRT,2017 to be followed prior to placement of proposal before purchase committee for recommendation of rates.
 Following points to be considered for placement of any proposal before purchase committee.

-- Offers have been invited after observing all codal formalities and after following fair and reasonable procedures in prevailing circumstances; - ii.
+- i.
+Offers have been invited after observing all codal formalities and after following fair and reasonable procedures in prevailing circumstances; - ii.
 Selected offer will adequately meet the requirement for which it is being procured; - iii.
 The price of the offer is reasonable and consistent with the quality required; and - iv.
 The accepted offer is the most appropriate taking all relevant factors into account in keeping with the standards of financial propriety.

-After recommendation of rates, terms & conditions, the tender to be accepted by the respective authority as per DFPRT.
+After recommendation of rates, terms & conditions, the tender to be accepted by the respective authority as per DFPRT,2017.

-6.6 Award of Contract
+7.6 Award of Contract

-6.6.1 LoA / supply order / acknowledgement to Successful Bidder
+7.6.1 LoA / supply order / acknowledgement to Successful Bidder full proof method that his bid has been accepted.

-Prior to the expiry of the period of bid validity, the successful bidder will be notified (briefly indicating therein relevant details such as quantity, specification of the goods ordered, prices, and so on) in writing by a registered letter or any other acknowledgeable and full proof method that his bid has been accepted.
 Legally communication of acceptance of offer is considered complete as soon as it is submitted to Postal authorities (please refer to Para 2.9.1 of Appendix 2).
 A template for the Letter of Acceptance (or Notice of Award, or Acceptance of Tender) is given in Annexure 10.
 In the same communication, the successful tenderer is to be instructed to furnish the required performance security within a specified period (generally 14 (Fourteen) days).
 However after approval of rate procuring entity may also communicate to the approved bidder regarding acceptance of bid and LoA / supply order may be issued later on.